gitops-working-group/gitops-working-group/PRINCIPLES.md

 1. [**The principle of declarative configuration**](#1-declarative-configuration)

-    A system managed by GitOps must have its _Desired State_ expressed declaritively as data.
-    This declarative data must be in a format writable and readable by both humans and software.
+    A system managed by GitOps must have its _Desired State_ expressed declaritively as data in a format writable and readable by both humans and machines.

 2. [**The principle of immutable configuration versions**](#2-immutable-configuration-versions)